 A Growth Mindset makes you hard-working, open to feedback, and believe in self-transformation.

 Changing your mindset is, therefore, the first and most important step to landing your dream job.

 2) Start Your Homemade Education

-In his autobiography, A Homemade Education, Malcolm X talks about how he learned to read and write in his prison cell.
+In his book, The Autobiography of Malcom X as told to Alex Haley, Malcolm X talks about how he learned to read and write in his prison cell.

-Malcolm taught himself to read by consuming books in the library during the day and on his bunk bed at night.
+Malcolm taught himself how to read by consuming books in the prison library during the day and on his prison bunk bed at night.

 Even after his release, Malcolm continued to educate himself through books.
 He emphasizes the benefits of reading in the book,

-Most of what you studied in the University are theoretical.
-So, like Malcolm, you must design your own home-made education.
+So, like Malcolm, you must design your home-made education today.